LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 ### Sensor output

-- The "curve" in this graph is a percectly stepped with only horizonatal and vertical lines
-- The front and back line are almost perfectly matched.
-Infact you can barely see the front (blue) line being the back (orange) line
-- At each t step the singal output is either 0 or 1 (white or black)
-- There is a chart for each sensor (side).
-Both are the same here
+The "curves" in these grapgs are perfectly stepped jumps with only horizontal and vertical lines.
+The front and back sensor lines are almost perfectly matched given the resolution of the graph.
+This stepped structure is given because the signal output is either 0 or 1 (white or black).

 ![Original Right Sensor Outputs](../../labs/IAM_Sussex_labs/lab2/original_corridor_run/Figure_5_Right_Sensor_Outputs.png)
 ![Original Left Sensor Ouputs](../../labs/IAM_Sussex_labs/lab2/original_corridor_run/Figure_4_Left_Sensor_Outputs.png)

 ### Correlator Outputs

-- The entire mechanism relies on the relationship between Optic Flow (the apparent angular speed of the world) and the Distance to an object.
-- The magnitude of the EMD output ($\mathbf{R}$) is proportional to the angular velocity ($\mathbf{\omega}$) of the visual pattern across the sensor.
+The systems mechanism relies on the relationship between Optic Flow (speed of the world) and the distance to an object (wall).
+The magnitutde of the EMD output ${\mathbf{R}}$  is proportional to the Optic Flow ($\omega$) (angular velocity) of the visual pattern across the sensor.

-- The angular velocity ($\omega$) is governed by the bee's forward velocity ($\mathbf{V}$) and the distance ($\mathbf{d}$) to the wall: $$\mathbf{R} \propto \omega \propto \frac{\mathbf{V}}{\mathbf{d}}$$
+The Optic Flow ($\omega$) is dependant on the forward velocity ($\mathbf{V}$) and the distance ($\mathbf{d}$) to the wall: $$\mathbf{R} \propto \omega \propto \frac{\mathbf{V}}{\mathbf{d}}$$

-- If the wall is closer, ${\mathbf{d}}$ is smaller and therefore $\mathbf{R}$ (EMD) is higher
-- If the wall is further away, ${\mathbf{d}}$ is bigger and therefore $\mathbf{R}$ (EMD) is lower
+If the wall is closer, ${\mathbf{d}}$ is smaller and therefore $\mathbf{R}$ (EMD) is higher.
+If the wall is further away, ${\mathbf{d}}$ is bigger and therefore $\mathbf{R}$ (EMD) is lower.

-- The goal is to make the optic flow from each sensor equal (enough)
-- The output of the EMD (magnitude), which is the same as the angular velocity, much match enough on each sensor
-- In the code there is a left (blue) and right (organge) line which is the instantanous (probably the moving average?) for each sensor
-- It mostly shows spikes but has some diagonal lines which is where the bee is redirecting its trajectory
+The goal is to make the optic flow from each sensor equal (enough).
+The magnitude output of the EMD, which is the same as the Optic Flow, must match (enough) on each sensor.
+In the code, there is a left (blue) and right (orange) line which is the instantanous for each sensor.
+The output of each EMD is called the collelator as it combines the lagged stimulis.
+The plot mostly shows spikes but has some diagonal lines which is where the bee is redirecting its trajectory.

-- The output of each EMD is called the correlator as it combined the 2 lagged into inputs. but these are the instaneous values
-- There is a green line which is just calculated (right minus left)
-- This is instaneous control errror
-- Or, the raw, unfiltered difference in perceived optic flow between the two sides.
-- It is calculated on `line 146` using `np.array(bee.controller.right_corr.outputs) - np.array(bee.controller.left_corr.outputs)`
-- A positive peak means the right side had a stronger instantaneous flow (closer wall), suggesting a need to steer left.
-- A negative trough means the left side had a stronger instantaneous flow (closer wall), suggesting a need to steer right.
+The green line is just the right minus left, the instantaneous differental between sensors, or control error.
+It is the raw, unfiltered difference in percieved optic flow.
+Calculated on `line 146` using `np.array(bee.controller.right_corr.outputs) - np.array(bee.controller.left_corr.outputs)`.
+A positive peak means at time `t` the right side has a stronger instantaneous flow (closer wall), suggesting a need to steer left.
+A negative trough means the left side had a stronger instantaneous flow (closer wall), suggesting a need to steer right.

-- This graph is showing the raw instantaneous output.
-Its value is to basically tell us why the bee and control system don't use the data in its raw form because it is so noisy
-- The graph oscilates wildly between positive and negative because of the optic flow structure
-- It is switching when viewing white-black or black-white which each have different values
-- black-white positive, white-black negative
-- Since the colours are oscialating the outputs oscilate
-- This rapid, noisy oscillation is why the controller never uses this instantaneous value to steer the bee.
-- The bee will steer based on the moving average with smoothes out the oscilations.
-- Allows the bee to move slower and more deliberatrly than is it somehow had to respond to these rapid movements
-- The bee starts off centre to the oscilations are large and rapid.
-Over time they decay as a result of the moving average steering
-- After a while, the bee stabilites enough.
-The spikes on this graph keep oscilatiing due to the colours but because the walls are perceived to be equi-distances now, the spikes mignatiude (height) will be the same.
+Clearly, this graph is too noisey and erractic for the bee to safely coordinate against.
+The point of this plot to tells us why the bee actually increase used something more like the Moving Average (Plot 1).

+This plot whilst oscilates between positive and negative because of the environment comprising of only white and black signals.
+Since the colours are switching the outputs oscilate.
+The bee cannot use this and instead operates on the Moving Average with smooth out the oscilations allowing the be to react slower and more deliberately.

+Ignoring the switching of the spikes in this plot, the magnitude of the spikes start off large start before decaying over time as the bee centers itself.

 ![Original Instantaneous Correlators Output](../../labs/IAM_Sussex_labs/lab2/original_corridor_run/Figure_3_Correlators_Output.png)